 You anaesthetist will discuss your Parkinson’s symptoms with you and how they may affect you during surgery.
 They will also be able to discuss which kind of anaesthetic is most suitable for you, any risks or side effects and what pain relief you may need afterwards.

 It’s important you can keep taking your Parkinson’s medication as close to the time of your surgery as possible, and as soon as possible after the operation.
+If you need to be 'nil by mouth', it is possible that your oral medication will be stopped temporarily and a transdermal patch used in its place until you start eating and drinking again.

 If you have Parkinson’s, your surgery may be put at the start of the day’s operating schedule.
 This can mean that the risk of the surgery being cancelled is lower, for example if other procedures take longer than expected.
 Organising your medication regimen is also easier if you know what time your surgery will be in advance.
 It is not always possible to arrange this though, so you should discuss this with the anaesthetist.
 You should also discuss what you should do if your operation is delayed.